itk-robotics/reading-buddy/README.md

 - Create folder 'reading_buddy' in '~/.local/share/PackageManager/apps/' and copy files.

 ## Launch the app on the robot

-- Navigate to '~/.local/share/PackageManager/apps/reading_buddy'
+- Use voice command to launch reading_boddy
-- Run 'python main.py'
-- Connect a browser to book-server via the endpoints shown on Pepper's tablet.
+- Connect a device to the robot's network and open a browser via the endpoints shown on Pepper's tablet.

 ## How to create new stories